evandana/evandana.github.io/_posts/2015-08-03-angular-multi-select-dropdown.markdown

 [jsfiddle.net][ngMultiSelectTry]

 #### Review
 This full-featured and highly customizable directive addresses all the functionality you could want.
-Easily change visual themes with Bootstrap skins (e.g. [Bootswatch][bootstrapSkins]).
+There are no readily available skins for this.